aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 ##### bool ramNode::hasParent()

-Returns true if ramNode has parent node.
+Returns true if ramNode has a parent node.

 ---

 ##### ofVec3 ramNode::operator ofVec3f()

 Returns its global position.
-It can be used as shortcut, ofNode::getGlobalPosition().
-So, here is a sample code to draw shapes using oF methods.
+This can be used as a shortcut for ofNode::getGlobalPosition().
+The following sample code shows how to draw shapes using oF methods.

 	void testApp::drawActor(const ramActor &actor)
 	{